 Baby Reflux Remedies

 We know that the majority of babies will outgrow their reflux one day.
-But there are things we can be doing to help them find comfort until that day comes!
+But there are things we can do to help them find comfort until that day comes!4

 - Try feeding baby upright as much as possible.